hkroniBD/flutterLesson/resources/5 - Popular flutter terminal commands.md

-Certainly!
 Here is the table of Flutter commands categorically reordered:

 ### Project Management